capooti/foss4g_2017_geonode_solr/docs/11_celery.md

 CELERY_ALWAYS_EAGER = False
 ```

 *BROKER_URL* is the location where RabbitMQ is running.
 You will send the tasks as the *guest* user.
-In production is recommendable to create a specific user with a strong password.
+In production it is recommendable to create a specific user with a strong password.

-Now create this *geonode/solr/celery_app.py* file, which will make your custom tasks discoverable by Celery:
+Now create this *geonode/solr/celery_app.py* file, which will make your custom task discoverable by Celery:

 ```python
 from __future__ import absolute_import